infiniticio/docs.infinitic.io/src/pages/docs/workflows/errors.md

 {% callout %}

-A caught `DeferredException` in a workflow cannot be resumed, as the workflow has already "moved on".
+A  `DeferredException` in a workflow cannot be resumed, as the workflow has already "moved on".

 {% /callout  %}

 {% callout type="warning" %}

-`DeferredException` and its subclasses are the only relevant exceptions in workflows.
-Do not catch any other exceptions.
-Specifically, actual exceptions thrown in service or child-workflow workers are wrapped in the `DeferredException`.
+In workflows, do not catch any other exceptions then `DeferredException`.
+Specifically, actual exceptions thrown in Services or other workflows are wrapped within the `DeferredException`.
 It is not meaningful to try to catch these exceptions directly.

+{% /callout %}